U.S. News Rankings

-When applying to Huntingdon College, it's important to note the application deadline is August 17.
-Scores for either the ACT or SAT test are due August 17.
-It is selective, with an acceptance rate of 61.7 percent.
+When applying to Huntingdon College, it's important to note the application deadline is rolling.
+It is selective, with an acceptance rate of 60.5 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at Huntingdon College is 14:1, and the school has 61.9 percent of its classes with fewer than 20 students.
-The most popular majors at Huntingdon College include: Business, Management, Marketing, and Related Support Services; Biological and Biomedical Sciences; Education; Parks, Recreation, Leisure, and Fitness Studies; and English Language and Literature/Letters.
-The average freshman retention rate, an indicator of student satisfaction, is 62.2 percent.
+The student-faculty ratio at Huntingdon College is 13:1, and the school has 64.8 percent of its classes with fewer than 20 students.
+The most popular majors at Huntingdon College include: Business, Management, Marketing, and Related Support Services; Biological and Biomedical Sciences; Parks, Recreation, Leisure, and Fitness Studies; Education; and Communication, Journalism, and Related Programs.
+The average freshman retention rate, an indicator of student satisfaction, is 59.3 percent.